The Argentina Open (or ATP Buenos Aires) is an annual clay court tennis tournament that takes place in Buenos Aires, Argentina.

 Sunday, 19 February 2023 | Doubles and Singles Finals |

-The Draw for the ATP 250 tournament in 2022 is available to view on the official ATP Tour website.
+The Draws for the 2023 ATP Buenos Aires tennis tournament are available to view on the official ATP Tour website (see links below).

 Men’s Singles